What Are Genetic Mutations?

 Often, thereโ€™s very little you can do to prevent genetic conditions.
 Yet, there are some things you can do to manage and help minimize the risks.

-Adopting a healthy lifestyle is another critical aspect of managing genetic risks.14
+Adopting a healthy lifestyle is another critical aspect of managing genetic risks.
+Some examples include:

 • Maintaining a balanced diet